mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/02_installation-check/README.md

-# Chapter 2: Docker Installation – Lab
+# Lab 2: Docker Installation – Lab

 ## Objective:
 Verify Docker is correctly installed on your system.